 Since the end of World War II, Canada has had one of the highest rates of immigration in the world.

-According to 2016 census data, 21.9% of Canada's population was born outside of the country.
-Only Australia has a higher proportion of foreign-born citizens.
-This statistic reflects Canada's openness based on the concept of "multiculturalism."
-Multiculturalism is a policy of the Canadian government.
-The unique feature of multiculturalism is that it is based on "an ideal of equality and mutual respect among a population's ethnic and cultural groups" (Burnet & Driedger, 2014).
+This fact reflects the concept of "multiculturalism" that has been Canada's official policy since 1971.

+Multiculturalism is defined as "an ideal of equality and mutual respect among a population's ethnic and cultural groups" (Burnet & Driedger, 2014).
+Many communities and cities in Canada have embraced multiculturalism as a way to enrich local culture by introducing novel customs and ideas.
+One well-known example is the city of Toronto, recognized for its diverse population.
 In fact, Toronto is considered to be the world's most multicultural city due to a number of factors.